rhjdjong/PythonMatters/_posts/2019-11-20-Everything-is-an-object-part-2-types.md

 I also noted that this is an ambiguous statement, because the verb "to have" can mean so many different things.

-In the [previous post][Part1] I noticed that the meaning of "has" in the phrase
-"Every object has an identity" indicates that an external agency (the Python runtime) assigns an identity to every object, in order to identify and keep track of all objects.

 In this blog I investigate the meaning of the phrase "Every object has a type".